THE CHOIR'S RIGOROUS AUDITION PROCESS

 Auditions are conducted once each year in four phases.
 Auditions are usually open for all voice parts.

 - Phase 1 consists of submission of a completed application, a CD voice recording, and a local church leader’s recommendation.
 The application and an application guide are posted online each year on July 1.
 Applications must be postmarked no later than August 15

 - Phase 2 is a 2 ½ hour musical skills written and aural assessment that measures musical ability and aptitude.
 Applicants with acceptable test scores (usually 80% or better) then advance to the next phase.
 This usually takes place in mid-September.

-Every Tuesday during those same 16 weeks, the Temple Square Chorale meets for rehearsals to prepare for a major concert held each spring in conjunction with the Orchestra at Temple Square.
+Every Tuesday during those same 16 weeks, the Chorale at Temple Square meets for rehearsals to prepare for a major concert held each spring in conjunction with the Orchestra at Temple Square.
 Following successful completion of the concert and passing the Choir School final exam, participants will at last become members of The Tabernacle Choir at Temple Square.

-Audition results are sent by email which usually arrives by late fall.
+Audition results are sent by email which usually arrives by late Fall.

 The 16-week course of training has proved invaluable to meet the demands of Choir’s performance schedule and limited rehearsal time.
-The training takes place each Tuesday and Thursday night and applicants commit to 100% attendance over the four-month period.
+The training takes place each Tuesday and Thursday night, and applicants commit to 100% attendance over the four-month period.

 The Chorale at Temple Square is a training ensemble made up of newly-accepted members and some current Choir members that rehearses each week on Tuesday.
 Ryan Murphy, associate music director of the Choir, conducts the Chorale at Temple Square in rehearsing and then performing a choral masterwork (think Faure Requiem or Mendelsohnn’s Elijah).
 Choir School, held each Thursday night, consists of classroom training in music theory, sight singing, rehearsal techniques, and much more.